 $252.6 million winning Powerball ticket sold in Ohio

-MACEDONIA, Ohio (AP) — Someone in Ohio went to bed $252.6 million richer, before taxes, after hitting the Powerball jackpot Wednesday night.
+MACEDONIA, Ohio (AP) — Someone in Ohio went to bed $252.6 million richer, before taxes, after hitting the Powerball jackpot.

-The winning ticket was sold at Get Go #3279 in Macedonia and is Ohio’s fourth Powerball jackpot winner since joining the game April 16, 2010.
+The winning ticket for Wednesday night’s drawing was sold at Get Go #3279 in Macedonia and is Ohio’s fourth Powerball jackpot winner since joining the game in 2010.
 The retailer will receive a $100,000 bonus for selling the jackpot-winning ticket.

 The winner can choose the cash option of $134.7 million.

-This follows back-to-back Mega Millions jackpots being won on Friday ($483 million) and Monday ($20 million).
+This follows back-to-back Mega Millions jackpots being won on Friday of $483 million and Monday of $20 million.
 Both winning tickets were sold in New York.

 The winning numbers were: 4-11-21-38-64; Powerball: 11.
 Power Play: 3x.